hawkinsw/CPPTimes/writing-functions.md

 }
 ```

-These functions simply perform a process and generate no value.
+A function like `print_hello_world` simply performs a process and generates no value.
 In some sense, they are not like functions at all -- at least the ones that we learned about in math class.
 A function that performs a process but generates no value is a a so-called _void function_ (because their return type is _void_).
 You can optionally include a `return` statement in a void function, but it's not necessary:

 ```C++
 void print_hello_world() {